Simple sentences: adverbial and adjectival phrases

 Activity 3: using quality texts to discern sentence complexity

 Provide oral and written models in quality texts that show the wide range of information to be unpacked from simple sentences in nonfiction and fiction texts.
 Students need to reflect on and discuss meaning gathering.
-See the Kids News Websites provided in Online Resources below for some examples of texts to use in reading when unpacking simple sentences.

 Use this as a model: